-The university earns a nine-year reaccreditation from the Western Association of Schools and Colleges (WASC) following a four-year review process.
+The university earns a nine-year reaccreditation from WASC (now WSCUC) following a four-year review process.

-The School of Music teams with the Departments of Art and Design, and Theater, Film, and Television to form the new College of Music and the Arts.
+The School of Music teams with the Departments of Art and Design, Cinematic Arts, and Theater Arts to form the new College of Music and the Arts.